Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

   - Reduced approval score from 1,000 points to 250 points
   - Moved lowest path for rejected Spud higher to avoid z-order issues
   - Fixed wrong formatting on a few alert pop-ups
+  - Expired passports now properly apply rejection logic and give alerts to the player on processing.
+  - Increased missile speed by 100 (500 -> 600)
+  - Changed minimum speed of potato gibs to allow for more even gib distribution

-Steam Release 0.1.0: Demo release
+## Steam Release 1.0.0: Demo release - ALREADY RELEASED
   - Custom cursor for hover, click, grab, drag
   - The potato does not leave the customs office when the time runs out, set x/y
   - Update "You made the right choice officer" and implement the green number score system instead